 What Is Solar Panel Leasing?
 Well…It’s Not Good.

-Instead of buying the solar panels at purchase, homeowners lease the equipment in the same way they would lease a car.
+Instead of buying the solar panels at purchase, homeowners lease the equipment the same way they would lease a car.
 The homeowner pays a monthly lease payment to the builder or the solar installer, as most builders partner with a solar energy provider.

 In fact, third-party lease agreements come with 2% – 3% annual escalation rates that have your buyer paying more than twice as much as it would have cost them to purchase the system themselves and finance it.

-At the end of the day, your buyer is giving the lender thousands upon thousands of dollars that should rightfully be in your buyer’s pocket or in their bank account.
+At the end of the day, your buyer is giving the lender thousands upon thousands of dollars that should rightfully be in your buyer’s pocket or their bank account.